-A: See our Mid-week Wedding Package also at £50 per guest for the 2 course Wedding Breakfast and Welcome Drinks Package.
-You need only 25 guests overnight, instead of 50, but still need 50 wedding guests at your wedding breakfast.
+A: See our Mid-week Wedding Package where you only need only 25 guests overnight, instead of 50, but still need 50 wedding guests at your wedding breakfast.

 A Midweek Wedding Package can be taken on weekdays, Sunday to Thursday.
 Also see last minute weekend weddings.
 You have the Conservatory for your wedding breakfast and the function room and main bar for your evening party.

 While not fully exclusive, as we will have other B&B guests staying in the accommodation, we do not serve non wedding guests in the evening (they dine out on wedding nights).
 This means you have the castle ground floor rooms fully exclusive to your wedding party on your wedding day.

 There is also the Members Wedding Package where no guests need stay overnight but this is aimed at larger weddings.